 Lifestyle and home remedies

-Try the following tips to help you work around your poor color vision.
+Try the following tips to help you work around your color blindness.

 - Memorize the order of colored objects.
 If it's important to know individual colors, such as with traffic lights, memorize the order of the colors.